nerves-project/nerves/docs/Getting Started.md

 to do that yourself.

 As described by the project generator, the next step is to change to the project directory, choose a target, and fetch the target-specific dependencies.

+> #### What is my device's _MIX_TARGET_? {: .tip}
+>
-Visit the [Targets Page](targets.html) for more information on what target name to use for each of the boards that Nerves supports.
+> Visit the [Targets Page](targets.html) for information on what target name to
+> use for each of the boards that Nerves supports.
+The default target is `host`
+> unless you specify a different target in your environment.

 The target is chosen using a shell environment variable, so if you use the `export` command, it will remain in effect as long as you leave that window